lunar-phase/smashgg-results/README.md

 Full standings: https://smash.gg/tournament/full-moon-9/events/under-night-in-birth-exe-late-st/standings
 ```

+`npm run start -- full-moon-9` will do the same.

 Be sure to yell at all the players that still haven't linked their Twitter accounts to smash.gg!